-- Driver gaze direction is confirmed as primarily looking at the road ahead, - driver gaze direction is being confirmed as looking at the rear view mirrors or - driver head movement is confirmed as primarily directed towards the driving task.
+- driver gaze direction is being confirmed as looking at the rear view mirrors or - driver head movement is confirmed as primarily directed towards the driving task.

 The specification for confirming these or equally safe criteria must be declared by the manufacturer and supported by documented evidence.
 This shall be assessed by the technical service according to Annex Y (CEL).